-- A. Location: The Oral Examination takes place at the offices of the College of Psychologists of BC in Vancouver. - B. Length of the Examination: The oral examination takes approximately sixty to ninety minutes.
-Applicants are requested to stay for a short period after the examination in case there are additional questions from the examining team. - C. Notification of Examination Results: Applicants are notified in writing of the oral examination results within three weeks of the examination. - D. Number of Examination Attempts: The oral examination may be taken up to two times.
+- A. Location: The Oral Examination takes place virtually, via videoconference. - B. Length of the Examination: The oral examination takes approximately sixty to ninety minutes.
+Applicants are requested to stay for a short period after the examination in case there are additional questions from the examining team.

+- C. Notification of Examination Results: Applicants are notified in writing of the oral examination results within three weeks of the examination. - D. Number of Examination Attempts: The oral examination may be taken up to two times.
 Some individuals may choose to retake the oral examination in the event of a recommendation for additional supervision/learning or failure.
-In the infrequent event that an applicant fails the examination twice the applicant is able to reapply, hopefully, after having undertaken additional training or education.
+In the infrequent event that an applicant fails the examination twice, the applicant can reapply for registration, hopefully, after having undertaken additional training or education.